Constantin-E-T/MarkItDown/README.md

 2. Follow the prompts to input information about your project.

-3. Once you have completed all the prompts, the generated README.md file will be saved in the same directory as the index.js file.
+3. Once you have completed all the prompts, the generated README.md file will be saved in the newReadmeFile directory.

 ## Table of Contents